all the things you could be by now if Sigmund Freud’s wife was your virtual assistant….

 i suspect what i am looking for is an example of some correlated mechanism between the actual and the virtual. a Kantian form, with soft buttons. a mechanism that we have modeled. in our behavior. in our machines. and that’s about memory, with all of the issues that that entails. that there is something about human memory, dreams, reminders, calenders, lists of things to do, procrastination, repetitive stress, and digital memory, that are similar and we recognize it. it’s familiar. and there are emotions involved. in this case, the interesting bit is the negative feelings… anger, envy, despair, fear. but i am particularly interested in resentment. the long term grudge… about? i suspect it is against the passage of time. like bad reverb. one that nostalgia in particular makes a plaintive cry in opposition… why? what’s in it for me?

-the resentment is simply my own, for mainstream society and poor behavior around change and transition. and maybe for having been bullied as a kid? if you’re a bully, i hope you experience karma with interest. shylock interest. that’s 25% motherfucker. don’t be late.
+the resentment is simply my own, for mainstream society and it’s sometimes cruel restraints, and poor behavior around change and transition. and maybe for having been bullied as a kid? if you’re a bully, i have a dream where you experience karma with interest. shylock interest. that’s 25% motherfucker. don’t be late. i know it rarely happens, but one can dream.

-audiophiles are notoriously fixated on the past… but also on “progress”. to be left behind is unforgivable. so there’s some built in tension there. but i want to dig a little deeper into the content side of things. not so much on the technology. there’s a glitchy repetitive flourish that one can see on the street… in mass transit… waiting for a tinder date… at home.
+audiophiles are notoriously fixated on the past… but also on a strange idea of “progress”. to be left behind is unforgivable. so there’s some built in tension there. but i want to dig a little deeper into the content side of things. not so much with the technology. there’s a glitchy repetitive flourish that one can see on the street… in mass transit… waiting for a tinder date… for takeout. or, at home.

 i think about Wim Wenders “Bis ans Ende der Welt” (“until the end of the world”) and that desire to experience one’s dreams, again and again… or even to see someone else’s dreams. like in movies! the near death experience and the dreamlife are somehow mirroring each other, as well. there is an uncanny similarity between these images and the act of cruising a playlist. clearly it is a human predisposition.